Race in Singapore: Government policies

 According to the Immigration and Checkpoints Authority (ICA), the child's race registered on their Birth Certificate "can follow that of the child's father, mother or an acceptable mixed race if the parents are of different races".
+Double-barrelled race comprising both parents' races is also accepted.
 The race field cannot be left blank during registration.
 If parents cannot decide on their child's race at the time of registration, the child's race is provisionally recorded as the father's.

 The option to record a child's race as double-barrelled (e.g. Chinese-Indian) was introduced in 2010 by the Ministry of Home Affairs.
 Previously, mixed-race Singaporeans were allowed to choose between either of their parents' races and no allowance was made for mixed-race children, with the exception of Eurasians.
 For relevant Government policies (e.g. the Ethnic Integration Policy), the first component of a double-barrelled race is used.

 Singaporeans are allowed to change their race twice: once before the age of 21, and once at or after the age of 21.
 They would have to execute a Statutory Declaration stating their reason(s) for the change, and undertaking not to change their race again.

+The race is not shown in the birth certificate but will be displayed on the identity card once it is issued to a child when they turn 15.